 - Lost productivity - staff time wasted on manual processes and system limitations

 This accumulated burden is what's known as technical debt.
-Research shows that UK CIOs estimate technical debt amounts to 20-40% of their entire technology estate value.
-Even more troubling, 30% of CIOs report that more than 20% of their budget intended for new products and innovation gets diverted to resolving technical debt issues.
+Research shows UK CIOs estimate technical debt amounts to 20-40% of their entire technology estate value.
+Even more troubling, 30% of CIOs report that more than 20% of their innovation budget gets diverted to resolving technical debt issues - money that could have funded new products or market expansion.

-One success story that demonstrates the value of modernisation: AESSEAL, one of the world's biggest mechanical seal manufacturers, invested heavily in upgrading their legacy systems.
-The result?
-A 77-fold increase in invoicing speed and annual sales exceeding £170 million.
+The good news is that UK SMEs and mid-market firms are successfully reversing the trend.
+AESSEAL, one of the world's biggest mechanical seal manufacturers, invested heavily in upgrading their legacy systems and reported a 77-fold increase in invoicing speed alongside annual sales exceeding £170m.

 4. Compromised data and poor decision-making

 Modern businesses run on data.
 Accurate, real-time information drives everything from stock management to customer insights to strategic planning.
-But if you're relying on legacy systems with outdated data storage methods, you're essentially trying to navigate with a broken compass.
+But if you're relying on legacy systems with outdated data storage methods, you're essentially trying to navigate with a broken compass - and in 2026 it's also blocking your ability to deploy the AI tools that your competitors are starting to benefit from.

 Legacy systems often create data silos - isolated pockets of information trapped in specific systems that can't communicate with each other.
-When your sales data sits in one system, your inventory in another, and your customer records in a third, getting a complete picture of your business becomes a nightmare of manual exports, spreadsheet reconciliation, and educated guesswork.
+When your sales data sits in one system, your inventory in another and your customer records in a third, getting a complete picture of your business becomes a nightmare of manual exports, spreadsheet reconciliation and educated guesswork.
+For UK SMEs looking at AI adoption in 2026, this is often the first blocker discovered: the AI is ready, but the data is trapped behind a system that won't export cleanly or expose a usable API.

 The Post Office Horizon scandal provides a devastating example of what happens when legacy system data can't be trusted.
-Between 1999 and 2015, more than 900 subpostmasters were wrongfully convicted of theft, fraud, and false accounting based on faulty data from the Horizon accounting system.
+Between 1999 and 2015, more than 900 subpostmasters were wrongfully convicted of theft, fraud and false accounting based on faulty data from the Horizon accounting system.
 The software was recording losses that never actually occurred.
 Some Fujitsu employees had discovered before rollout that the system could produce false data, but this was never made public.
-The human cost has been catastrophic: six former subpostmasters have died by suicide as a direct consequence, and approximately 10,000 people are now eligible for compensation.
+The human cost has been catastrophic: six former subpostmasters have died by suicide as a direct consequence, and around 10,000 people are now eligible for compensation.
+The scandal is still running through the courts and the inquiry in 2026, a live reminder of what happens when legacy system output is treated as ground truth without challenge.

 5. Difficulty attracting and retaining talent

-Today's workforce - especially Millennials and Gen Z - are tech-savvy and accustomed to modern digital tools.
-When talented candidates discover during interviews that your organisation runs on clunky, outdated systems, many will simply walk away to competitors with better technology.
+Today's workforce - especially Millennials and Gen Z - are tech-savvy and used to modern tools.
+When talented candidates discover during interviews that your organisation runs on clunky, outdated systems, many walk away to competitors with better technology.

 The problems go beyond recruitment.
-Your existing team members become frustrated when they're forced to use inefficient tools that make their jobs harder than necessary.
-They watch colleagues at other companies using sleek, modern systems while they're stuck with software that looks like it belongs in a museum.
+Existing team members become frustrated using inefficient tools that make their jobs harder than necessary, while colleagues at other companies work with sleek modern systems and AI copilots that understand their work.

-There's also a knowledge risk.
-Half of UK banks admit they rely on just one or two staff members, often at or near retirement age, to understand their legacy systems.
-When these specialists retire, they take critical institutional knowledge with them.
-If your business depends on a system that only one person truly understands, you're sitting on a ticking time bomb.
+There's also a knowledge risk with a sharply rising cost.
+Half of UK banks admit they rely on just one or two staff members, often near retirement age, to understand their legacy systems.
+The UK contracting market has responded predictably: day rates for COBOL, AS/400 and mainframe engineers have risen every year since 2023, and shortlists keep getting shorter.
+If your business depends on a system that only one person truly understands, you're on borrowed time - and the bill gets bigger every quarter.

 6. Poor customer experience that costs you business

 Customer expectations have shifted dramatically.
-People now expect seamless online transactions, personalised recommendations, and instant responses.
-Legacy systems simply can't deliver these experiences.
+People now expect instant online transactions, personalised recommendations and real-time responses - and AI-driven personalisation keeps raising the baseline.
+Legacy systems simply can't deliver, and the gap widens every quarter.

 Think about your own behaviour as a customer.
-Research shows that users have extremely limited patience for slow-loading websites.
-If your customer-facing systems don't respond quickly, or if your user journey has friction points caused by backend limitations, you're losing business.
-Your competitors with updated systems are ready to pick up those frustrated customers.
+Research shows users have extremely limited patience for slow-loading websites.
+If your customer-facing systems don't respond quickly, or your user journey has friction points caused by backend limitations, you're losing business to competitors with updated systems.

 7. Integration nightmares that block innovation

 Modern business tools are designed to work together.
 Your CRM should talk to your email marketing platform, which should sync with your analytics, which should feed into your reporting dashboards.
-Legacy systems, built in a pre-API world, often struggle to integrate with anything modern.
+Legacy systems, built in a pre-API world, often struggle to integrate with anything modern - and in 2026 that means being locked out of the AI, automation and analytics stack that cloud-native competitors take for granted.

-The Easter 2025 ransomware attack on Marks & Spencer demonstrated how vulnerable interconnected systems can be when security isn't maintained.
-Attackers compromised M&S through a third-party supplier, deploying ransomware that forced the retailer to revert to pen-and-paper tracking systems.
-Staff were even manually checking refrigerator temperatures because automated monitoring systems were offline.
-The incident is expected to cost M&S approximately £300 million in lost profit.
+The Easter 2025 ransomware attack on Marks & Spencer showed how vulnerable interconnected systems can be.
+Attackers compromised M&S through a third-party supplier, forcing the retailer to revert to pen-and-paper tracking - staff were manually checking refrigerator temperatures because automated monitoring was offline.
+The incident is expected to cost around £300 million in lost profit.
+M&S is a FTSE-100 retailer with deep pockets; an SME in the same situation doesn't have that margin for error.
+Modern integration patterns covered in our system integration guide - webhooks, event buses, middleware-plus-API wrappers - can often make a legacy system usable in a modern stack for a fraction of the cost of full replacement.

 Not every old system needs immediate replacement.
-Some legacy technology continues to serve its purpose effectively.
-The key is understanding when the balance tips from "working fine" to "actively harmful."
+Some legacy technology continues to serve its purpose effectively, and there's no virtue in replacing working software for its own sake.
+The useful question is: when does the balance tip from "working fine" to "actively harmful"?
+The framework below is the one we use with UK SME clients facing that decision.

 - Your software vendor has ended support or announced end-of-life